CASE STUDY

 • 🎯 They provide rich, descriptive accounts of managerial challenges, processes, and outcomes, offering valuable lessons, best practices, and theoretical insights that contribute to theory development, policy formulation, and practice improvement in management.

-See also WRITING LITERATURE REVIEW IN RESEARCH
+See also REPORT WRITING FOR QUALITATIVE RESEARCH

 Q: How is a case study conducted in management research?